-Regal REIT undertakes, in addition to the FF&E reserve, the funding of capital addition projects with the objective to improving portfolio competitiveness and product offerings to enhance the income generating capability, profitability of the hotel property portfolio and special utilisation.
+Regal REIT undertakes, in addition to the FF&E reserve, the funding of capital addition projects with the objective of improving portfolio competitiveness and product offerings to enhance income generating capabilities, profitability of the hotel property portfolio and enable special utilisations.
 Other capital addition projects may also be conducted to comply with licensing requirements or to conform to legislation enactments and standards.
 Regal REIT continues to invest in capital addition projects as ongoing initiatives to upgrade the quality and standards of the rooms and facilities for its hotel properties.
-During the year, Regal REIT made capital commitments on major capital additions and completed renovation work for about 410 hotel rooms and other facilities for the Initial Hotels, and incurred capital expenditures of HK\$74.9 million.
+During the year, Regal REIT made capital commitments on major capital additions and completed renovation work for approximately 280 hotel rooms and other facilities and incurred capital expenditures of HK\$40.1 million.